Code of Conduct for Members, Adult Cricketers and Guests

-This code of conduct has been prepared to ensure that all cricket and social activities at Boxmoor Cricket Club are conducted fairly, sensibly and enjoyably.
+This code of conduct has been prepared to ensure that all cricket and social activities at Boxmoor Cricket Club are conducted fairly, sensibly and enjoyably and to ensure Cricket at Boxmoor Cricket Club is played within the Spirit of Cricket.
 It is expected that everyone connected with the club – member, junior cricketer, parent, player, friend or spectator will adhere to these rules and will:

-2) Treat everyone equally and not discriminate on the grounds of age, gender, disability, race, ethnic origin, nationality, sexual orientation, parental or marital status, religious belief, class or social background, or political belief
+- Treat everyone equally and not discriminate on the grounds of age, gender, disability, race, ethnic origin, nationality, colour, parental or marital status, religious belief, class or social background, sexual preference or political belief

 - Hold relevant qualifications and be covered by appropriate insurance

-- Know and understand the ECB’s ‘Safe Hands – Cricket’s Policy for Safeguarding Children’
+- Know and understand the ECB’s “Safe Hands – Crickets Policy for Safeguarding Children”

-7) Pay promptly any subscriptions, match fees, event ticket money or similar, and not retain collected club money without prior consent of the Treasurer.
+- Pay promptly any subscriptions, match fees, event ticket money or similar, and not retain collected club money without prior consent of the Treasurer.

-8) When selected to play at home, assist teammates in preparing the ground for play, packing away equipment after play has finished, and making the opposition feel welcome to Boxmoor Cricket Club.
+- When selected to play at home, assist teammates in preparing the ground for play, packing away equipment after play has finished, and making the opposition feel welcome to Boxmoor Cricket Club.

-Bi-Annual Review Conducted January 2020
+Bi-Annual Review Conducted July 2022